Matt Boldy: Collegiate

 In his sophomore season with Boston College, he led the Eagles in scoring with 11 goals, 20 assists and 31 points in 22 games of the shortened 2020–21 season.
 Boldy was named a Hobey Baker Award Top Ten Finalist before opting to end his collegiate career.
 On March 31, 2021, Boldy was signed to a three-year, entry-level contract with the Wild and was assigned to their American Hockey League (AHL) affiliate, the Iowa Wild, for the remainder of the season.

 Professional

 On January 6, 2022, Boldy made his NHL debut, scoring the game-winning goal against the Boston Bruins in the Wild's 3–2 win.
 On February 14, 2022, Boldy earned his first NHL hat trick against the Detroit Red Wings in the Minnesota Wild's 7–4 win.
 He finished his first season with the Wild with 15 goals and 24 assists in 47 games.

 On January 16, 2023, the Wild signed Boldy to a seven-year, $49 million contract extension.
+At the end of the 2024–25 season Boldy was named as a top-10 NHL forward by NHL.com and posted a season best of 27 goals, 46 assists and overall 73 points slightly higher then the previous 2023–24 season with 29 goals, 40 assists and 69 overall points.
+During the 2025–26 season Boldy was ranked fourth in the NHL for goals with 27 and fifteenth in shots on goal with 157 by January 2026.
+Boldy had recorded his fifth overall four-point game by the end of February 2026 after the 2026 Winter Olympics, tying the record of Mats Zuccarello for the second most in Wild history.
+He also became the first player in franchise history to record consecutive four point games.

+International play

+Internationally, Boldy represents the United States.
+Boldy represented Team USA at the 4 Nations Face-Off in 2024.

+In August 2025, it was announced that Boldy was named as part of 44 players who would attend the Olympic Orientation Camp leading up to the 2026 Winter Olympics.
+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Olympics.
+Boldy scored the opening goal of the gold medal match against Canada, which the United States won 2–1 in overtime.
+Speaking later after the game, Boldy recounted that his first priority was to get the puck to Quinn Hughes, and that it was a normal standard and praising Hughes ability to create plays and shots.

+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, Boldy was among the majority who visited with the president and attended the State of the Union.